 acceptance depending on customer terms.

-The Company operates a loyalty programme for
+The Company operates a loyalty programme for the

-the customers and franchisees for the sale of goods.
+customers and franchisees for the sale of goods.
+The

-The customers accumulate points for purchases made which
+customers accumulate points for purchases made which

 entitles them to avail discount on future purchases.
-A contract
+A

-loyalty programme is netted-off to revenue.
+expenditure of loyalty programme is netted-off to revenue.

 on the historical results, measured on net basis of the